bansalgun31/Activity/README.md

 **License:**

 This project is provided under the MIT License.
-See `LICENSE` if included, otherwise consider this a permissive sample project for learning and demos.

----

-If you'd like, I can add a minimal `LICENSE` file, examples, or a live-server script for convenience.
-What would you prefer next?
+See `LICENSE` file for more detail